-Anthropogenic warming may be forcing the GrIS to respond in manners that are unpredictable, of which there are no comparisons in recent history (Siegert et al., 2020).
-For this reason, it is important to understand its past warm-phase behavior and provide a deep temporal baseline for GrIS variability.
-To address this need, the goal of Expedition 400 was to retrieve a GrIS proximal sedimentary archive, hitherto only imaged on seismic data (Knutz et al., 2015, 2019; Newton, 2021), that could provide new information and cover knowledge gaps pertaining to the evolution of the GrIS.
+Anthropogenic warming may be forcing the GrIS to respond in ways that are unpredictable, potentially leading to major deglaciation and associated sea level rises (Christ et al., 2023).
+The closest analogs of modern atmospheric $CO_2$ require comparison with Neogene climate records (Siegert et al., 2020).
+For this reason, it is important to understand the GrIS's past warm-phase behavior and provide a deep temporal baseline for its variability.
+To address this knowledge gap, the goal of Expedition 400 was to retrieve a GrIS proximal sedimentary archive, hitherto only imaged on seismic data (Knutz et al., 2015, 2019; Newton et al., 2021), that could provide new information and cover knowledge gaps pertaining to the evolution of the GrIS.

-Expedition 400 recovered 2299 m of sediment core by drilling a composite succession of 3084 m, covered by six sites along the transect traversing the northwest Greenland continental margin (Figures F1, F2, F4, F18, F19; Table T1).
-In addition, wireline logging was completed at four sites with three of them including VSI data.
+Expedition 400 recovered 2299 m of sediment core by drilling a composite succession of 3084 m, covered by six sites along the transect traversing the northwest Greenland continental margin (Figures F1, F2, F4, F19, F20; Table T1).
+In addition, wireline logging was completed at four sites, three of which included VSI data.
 The average recovery was 51%, which was unsurprising for a glaciated margin, but considerable variations were seen between sites and stratigraphic units.
 Sites U1603 and U1604 in the deep water produced recoveries of 90%-100% in the interval to 250 m CSF-A, whereas recoveries in the drilled succession below 250 m CSF-A were generally below 30%.
-Site U1605 on the outer shelf margin turned out to be less promising with only 13.6% recovery.
+Site U1605 on the outer shelf margin turned out to be less promising, with only 13.6% recovery.
 For this reason and considering time constraints, we decided to omit proposed Site MB-30A.
-Site U1608 drilled to 561 m CSF-A with a recovery of 48%, which is partly due to poor core return in upper 100 m CSF-A. The pattern of increased recovery below Megaunit A was also manifested by the four holes drilled at Sites U1606 and U1608.
-Most outstanding and somewhat surprising was Site U1607, which was cored to 978 m CSF-A and returned a recovery of 77%.
+Site U1608 was drilled to 561 m CSF-A with a recovery of 48%, which is partly due to poor core return in the uppermost 100 m.
+The pattern of increased recovery below Megaunit A was also manifested by the four holes drilled at Site U1606.
+Most outstanding was Site U1607, which was cored to 978 m CSF-A and returned a recovery of 77%.
 Considering that we anticipated a total of 2000-3000 m of sediment at the outset, the actual amount of core gained meets our expectations.
-Four environmental and geologic settings were drilled as part of Expedition 400, and each of them aimed at meeting specific scientific objective.
+Four environmental and geologic settings were drilled as part of Expedition 400, each aimed at meeting specific scientific objectives.